Cape Elizabeth (Two Lights) Light

 Plan Your Visit

 A trip to Cape Elizabeth Light offers a glimpse into Maine’s rich maritime history amidst stunning coastal landscapes.
-While direct access to the lighthouse is restricted, the surrounding area provides ample opportunities for sightseeing, photography, and relaxation by the sea.
+While direct access to the lighthouse is restricted, the surrounding area provides ample opportunities for sightseeing, photography, and reflection on the deep cultural legacy of one of America’s most-painted lighthouses.

 Quick Facts